 Foundations → CREA

 The CREA program is currently offered at both Seneca Valley High School and Thomas Edison High School of Technology as a full-day programs.
-The evening program is offered at Thomas Edison High School of Technology and Shady Grove Automotive Depot.
-Having these two program options provides students who need to work or care for their own children with an opportunity to continue their education in MCPS until they turn 21.
-Students who participate in either CREA program are considered full-time MCPS students.
+The evening program is offered at Thomas Edison High School of Technology.
+Day and evening program options provide flexibility for students to continue their education on a schedule that best meets their needs.
+All CREA students have the opportunity to continue their education in MCPS until they turn 21.
+Students who participate in either the day or evening program are considered full-time MCPS students.

 Students are eligible if they: